-- The 4-part, timeline-style design perfectly exemplifies the four pillars of their specialization in talent management in a way that's easy to read, visually pleasing, and perfect for navigation.
+- Fourpart, timeline-style design: perfectly exemplifies the four pillars of their specialization in talent management in a way that's easy to read, visually pleasing, and perfect for navigation.

-- The navigation bar not only has great titles that exemplify brand identity, but also top-notch categorization.
-Ex: Why Cornerstone includes Our Expertise, Client Experience, Industry Recognition, and Partners
+- Navigation bar: It has great titles that exemplify brand identity but also top-notch categorization.
+Ex: Why Cornerstone includes Our Expertise, Client Experience, Industry Recognition, and Partners.

-Much like Cornerstone, Blackbaud’s website leaves an immediate and unquestionable impression on their visitors, making their purpose exceptionally clear: they want to use their business to make the world a better place.
-Just below the main image they support this idea further by sharing related accolades then introducing their solution with compelling language and content centered around driving impact for social good, like the “Build a Better World” button, which directs visitors to a comprehensive look at their vision and purpose.
+Much like Cornerstone, this SaaS website design inspiration's website leaves an immediate and unquestionable impression on its visitors, making the company's purpose exceptionally clear: they want to use their business to make the world a better place.
+Just below the main image, Blackbaud supports this idea further by sharing related accolades and then introducing their solution with compelling language and content centred around driving impact for social good, like the “Build a Better World” button, which directs visitors to a comprehensive look at their vision and purpose.
 Everything about their site, from images to text and subtext, shares the same positive messaging, not just about what they do—but why.